bikibird/apple2magazineindex/README.md

 # AppleIIMagazineIndex
-This is the repository for a website indexing Apple II magazines such as II computing, Nibble, Call Apple, and Compute!'s Apple applications.
-Visit the index [here](https://bikibird.github.io/apple2magazineindex/)
+This is the repository for a website which indexes Apple II magazines such as II computing, Nibble, Call Apple, and Compute!'s Apple applications.
+Visit the index [here](https://bikibird.github.io/apple2magazineindex/).

 If you have old magazines related to the Apple II, please consider scanning and preserving them on archive.org.
 This history is too important to lose.